dfki-ric/pytransform3d/doc/source/transformations.rst

 3D Transformations: SE(3)
 =========================

-The group of all transformations in the 3D Cartesian space is :math:`SE(3)`.
+The group of all transformations in the 3D Cartesian space is :math:`SE(3)` (SE: special Euclidean group).
 Transformations consist of a rotation and a translation.
 Those can be represented in multiple different ways.